 You will be lucky in being able to find that most of his shoes fit ok.
-The Pigalle will most likely be painful as it is for me and I do have narrow feet, but it’s definitely more doable for you than others.
+The Pigalle or So Kate will most likely be painful as it is for me and I do have narrow feet, but it’s definitely more doable for you than others.
 Some of the comfier shoes I would say might work for you would definitely be the Simple pump, as those are rounder like I mentioned above, they will definitely be ok for narrow feet, but the Ron Ron, Fifi, Declic and Bianca are also great shoes to try.
 The Declic can be a little painful at times as I have them, but it’s not too bad in comparison to Pigalle.
 Some open toe varieties like Very Prive, Lady Peep, Altadama, Banana or Yolanda are also great options to try!

 Christian Louboutin Sizing tips:

 In general, people usually say that Louboutins run small, however I haven’t personally found them to run that small.
 I find them to run all over the place to be honest.
 I have some in size 39, 39.5, 40, 40.5 and even a couple of older styles in size 41.
 That’s how random the sizing can be between different styles.
 As with most peep toes, you can definitely go down at least half a size compared to your regular closed toe shoes of his, as there is more room in the front.
 But it’s really difficult for me to tell you exactly how they run due to the erratic sizing.

 All Louboutins are hand made as well, so even 2 pairs of the exact same shoe can run differently.
 I’ve experienced this issue first hand before.
 I find his boots run smaller in general though, I have always needed to size up for those.
 So it sort of goes like this: peep toes run biggest, closed toes are pretty regular and boots run small.
 For reference though, I will list my sizing of my shoes here for you and the names of the shoes are click-able so you can see photos.